binerogroup/documentation/_sources/compute/flavors.rst.txt

 High performance
 ----------------

-This high performance flavor group is optimized for applications with a heavy and/or intensive CPU requirements.
+The high performance flavor group has optimizations for applications with either or both heavy and intensive CPU requirements.
 This results in faster task completion, a faster and more predictable access to both memory and storage giving you a lower latency.

-The flavor group can be used for more CPU intensive applications causing your workload to run and complete faster improving serial throughput, use-cases such as caching servers or heavily utilized database applications or other application that needs more performance and lower latency.
+The flavor group targets more CPU intensive applications causing your workload to run and complete faster improving serial throughput, use-cases such as caching servers or heavily utilized database applications or other application that needs more performance and lower latency.

 The flavor sizes is more rounded to being equal in CPU and memory.